Anchore Enterprise exposes an API that lets the software entities (agents, plugins, and

 Anchore provides a dedicated plugin that bridges the gap between Anchore Enterprise scans and ServiceNow Security Operations (SecOps).

 Availability: Accessible via GitHub for licensed Anchore customers.
-Version Support: Available as of Anchore Enterprise 5.0.
+Version Support: Anchore Enterprise v5.x and later.
 Source Code:https://github.com/anchore/servicenow (private)

 Anchore SNOW Integrations